Witnessing non-objectivity in the framework of strong quantum Darwinism: Discussion

 lies in disjoint subspaces $\mathcal{H}_{\mathcal{E}_{1}\cdots\mathcal{E}_{N}|i}=\mathcal{H}_{\mathcal{E}_{1}|i}\otimes\mathcal{H}_{\mathcal{E}_{2}|i}\otimes\cdots\otimes\mathcal{H}_{\mathcal{E}_{F}|i}$.
 We can define the projectors $\Pi_{\mathcal{E}_{k}|i}$ into $\mathcal{H}_{\mathcal{E}_{k}|i}$.
 In strong quantum Darwinism, the environment projector onto each conditional state is simply $\Pi_{\mathcal{F}|i}=\Pi_{\mathcal{E}_{1}|i}\otimes\cdots\otimes\Pi_{\mathcal{E}_{F}|i}$, which preserves some correlations between the different environments.
 However, that is not allowed in spectrum broadcast structure.
 A spectrum broadcast structure witness in this style would require environment projectors that \emph{also} break correlations conditional on $i$, which in turn requires discarding the current state and preparing a new one.
 The local conditional environment states $\Pi_{\mathcal{E}_{k}|i}\rho_{\mathcal{E}_{k}}\Pi_{\mathcal{E}_{k}|i}$ need to be known, and re-prepared exactly to ensure there are no extraneous correlations.
 This hypothetical SBS objectivity operation is a much more intensive unwieldy procedure, making spectrum broadcast structure unsuitable for this particular scheme.

-Non-objectivity in a system within the framework of strong quantum Darwinism can arise from two sources: the existence of quantum correlations, or the lack of perfect classical correlations.
-Our scheme does not distinguish between the two, instead giving a single measure that captures non-objectivity in its own right.
-If the source is required, we suggest using an extra discord witness \citep{Gessner2013}.
+It is worth-noting that non-objectivity in a system within the framework of strong quantum Darwinism can arise from two sources: the existence of quantum correlations, or the lack of perfect classical correlations.
+Our witnessing scheme does not distinguish between the two, instead giving a single measure that captures non-objectivity in its own right.
+If the source of the non-objectivity is required, we suggest using an extra discord witness \citep{Gessner2013}.
 This leads to an alternative two-part witness of non-objectivity: a discord witness, followed by some kind of characterisation of the classical information.
 If only a binary result is required (i.e. whether or not there \emph{is} non-objectivity), then the two-part protocol can terminate the moment the discord is witnessed.

+An interesting theoretical extension of this work is a resource theory of non-objectivity, of which our paper provides the first steps.
+In general, the free states would be the objective states, and the free operations defined as those that transform objective states into objective states \cite{Chitambar2019}.
+If we apply convex restrictions to the set of objective states---such as the subspace-dependent Quantum Darwinism we presented---then we can apply the prescriptions known for generic convex resource theories, which have known measures and tasks in which those resourceful states are useful \cite{Takagi2019,Chitambar2019}.

 The resolution to the quantum-to-classical transition remains elusive.
 By choosing a naturally preferred basis in which objectivity may arise, we have presented the first witness of non-objectivity, analogous to the witnesses of established non-classical effects like quantum coherence, discord, and entanglement.
 With gate operations of sufficiently high fidelity and probability of success, the witness scheme scales better than full state tomography.
-Our work opens up further experimental development and testing of quantum Darwinism in larger and increasingly realistic scenarios, and thus, composes a step towards understanding the nature of the quantum-to-classical transition.
+Therefore, our work opens up further experimental development and testing of quantum Darwinism in larger and increasingly realistic scenarios, and thus, composes a step towards understanding the nature of the quantum-to-classical transition.